seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Look, what I will not, that I cannot do.

 **ISABELLA**
-But might you do’t, and do the world no wrong,
+But might you do't, and do the world no wrong,
-If so your heart were touch’d with that remorse
+If so your heart were touch'd with that remorse
 A s mine is to him?

 **ANGELO**
-He’s sentenced; ’tis too late.
+He's sentenced; 'tis too late.

 **LUCIO**
 *\[Aside to ISABELLA]*